 Clearly, real estate agents only sign-up with Sold.com because the price of the referral fee can be easily incorporated into their client's agreement with excessive commissions.
 Sold.com receives the second lowest score because this service is clearly biased and it claims to provide the complete opposite of what it actually does.

 Sold.com is a 'paper' real estate brokerage.
 Agents agree to pay Sold.com a referral fee, on all closed transactions, through their employing broker.
 Sold.com does not offer any representation services.
 Sold.com is a consumer brokering scheme that works to receive a cut of agent's commissions with the use of blanket referral agreements.

-No. Sold.com is a pay-to-play platform.
+Yes and No. Sold.com is a pay-to-play platform.
 Sold.com only matches consumers with real estate agents who have agreed to pay referral fees back to them after the home sale or purchase transaction is complete.
 Sold.com does not match consumers with the vast majority of agents who have not signed their blanket referral fee agreement.